jckleiner/config/dotfiles/config/yabai/README.md

 ### TODO
-  * StackLine?
-  * how does full screen work?
-  * ignore
-      * firefox download popup
-      * intellij, tip of the day, preferences etc.
+  * update yabairc, move unused scripts to bottom, clean everything which is not needed
-  * does resizing work?
+  * why does hyper - w flash screen?
-  * Copy his config
-  * copy his scripts
-  * setup everything
+  * migrate notion page?
+  * update this readme
+  * update dotfiles script with skhd and yabai (+limelight?) stuff